dioxfile/FARS-FRIS/README.md

     * Fourth - At the prompt, enter the following command: save -V7 inputs.mat inputs
     * Fifth - run FRIS, At the prompt, with the following command: run sirf.m

-After that, the following result will appear:
+### After that, the following result will appear:
 * CC=50

-It means that with these entries, the security risk is 50%.
+It means that with these entries the security risk is 50%.